Sleepy, but Sober – Driver Arrested for DWI

 Occupational & Environmental Medicine, an international peer-reviewed journal in all aspects of occupational & environmental medicine published a paper written by Dr. A.M.
 Williamson in which the author reports “commonly experienced levels of sleep deprivation depressed performance to a level equivalent to that produced by alcohol intoxication of at least a BAC of 0.05%.”

-With offices in Lubbock, Midland/Odessa, Abilene, Corpus Christi, McAllen and Amarillo, the attorneys at Hamilton Grant are experienced in spotting and challenging the critical issues in your case.
+With offices in Lubbock, Midland/Odessa, Abilene, Corpus Christi, McAllen and Amarillo, the attorneys at Texas Criminal Defense Group are experienced in spotting and challenging the critical issues in your case.

 Stephen Hamilton is trained under the National Highway Safety Administration (NHTSA) guidelines to administer the Standardized Field Sobriety Tests (SFST) and has completed training as an instructor of the SFSTs.